This may seem like a crazy article for me to be writing.

 Your website building options

-Business owners want to be able to add content to their website.
-In fact, it’s an imperative part of sharing value, establishing your community and building authority in your industry.
+As a business owner, you want to be able to add content to your website.
+In fact, it’s an imperative part of sharing value, establishing your community, and building authority in your industry.

 In my mind, there are 3 options open to you.